MediaComem/comem-archidep/ex/docker-compose-todolist.md

         VAR1: value1  # hardcoded value
         VAR2:         # no value, will be read from .env or the environment
   ```

+  > :books: An even better way to manage sensitive information in a Compose
+  > project is to use [Compose `secrets`][compose-secrets], but we will not go
+  > that far in this exercise.
 * When you specify volume mounts, whether they are files or directories, the
   mounts are **read-write** by default, meaning that the process running inside
   the container can modify the file and/or directories you are mounting from the